1999 Baltimore Orioles–Cuba national baseball team exhibition series: Background

 The Cuban Revolution led to the overthrow of Fulgencio Batista, an ally of the United States, in 1959.
 Fidel Castro severed Cuba's formerly strong ties with the United States.
 The United States soon instituted an embargo against Cuba, which has made it illegal for United States corporations to enter into business with Cuba.
 The Baltimore Orioles, who were slated to hold a 1960 exhibition series against the Cincinnati Reds in Havana, moved the games to Miami, Florida.

 No Major League Baseball (MLB) team had played in Cuba since March 21, 1959.
 Castro made attempts to lure American baseball teams back to Cuba to no avail.
 In the 1970s, George McGovern, a United States senator, pushed the idea of an exchange of MLB and college basketball teams as a way to bridge the impasse between the two governments, similar to the ping-pong diplomacy that aided US-China relations; however, this was blocked by the United States Department of State.

-In the 1980s, Scott Armstrong approached Edward Bennett Williams, then the owner of the Baltimore Orioles, to play a game between th Orioles and Cuba's All-Stars.
+In the 1980s, Scott Armstrong approached Edward Bennett Williams, then the owner of the Baltimore Orioles, to play a game between the Orioles and Cuba's All-Stars.
 Williams declined, as he had a position on an advisory board in the Reagan Administration, which opposed having any business with Cuba.
 Armstrong discussed the idea with MLB Commissioner Bart Giamatti and MLB Players Association (MLBPA) chair Donald Fehr.
 Giamatti was interested, but he died before he could pursue the idea.
 Fehr visited Cuba during the 1994-95 MLB strike, but could not secure an antitrust exemption.

 In 1996, Peter Angelos, the new owner of the Orioles, met with Armstrong and Saul Landau, who convinced him to pursue an exhibition series between his Orioles and the Cuba national baseball team.
 Angelos petitioned the United States Government to permit a series.
 United States Representative Ileana Ros-Lehtinen wrote to the State Department, asking that the series be prevented.
 The United States Department of the Treasury denied Angelos' request on the grounds that American money may not be spent in Cuba under the Trading with the Enemy Act of 1917.